dzvilius/synth-band-website/README.md

 For developing locally, if you want to compile the CSS files instantly on the Sass source file save, please use the command:

 ```
-$ npm run watch:sass
+$ npm run watch:sass -w
 ```

 Node will wait for changes and once files is edited and saved it will generate CSS

 I am using Netlify to deploy the site automatically from my GitHub repository every time I use 'git push' from my local development environment.